Are you interested in selling Medicare Advantage successfully?

 What Technology Do You Need?

 I carried an application or two for every carrier that I offered, I had the big formulary book that I checked the medications against and that was it really.
-I was very old school.

 If you have a laptop you can just make a folder and stuff everything in there.
 If your laptop has the ability to write on it, or if you’ve got a tablet or an iPad where you can use your signature, you don’t need anything, you can get everything done on that piece of whatever hardware you’re going to use.

 DD: And to interrupt, you use an iPad, but an agent can use any kind of tablet or even cheap laptop to access all the same information.

 LM: Yeah.
 Most of my guys don’t carry an iPad.
 They’re all PC people, so they’ll carry a little laptop with them or a Surface Pro and they’ll have their data in there.

 You can be old school and go with paper apps or you can go the technology route, which is being pushed heavily.